Steve Schirripa: Books

 Schirripa's acting roles often portrayed "goombas", slang for stereotypical Italian-American tough guys and often denoting connections to the Mafia.
 He carried that persona over into real life but with a comedic twist, especially in appearances on talk and game shows.
 He expanded on that persona when he wrote a series of books starting with A Goomba's Guide to Life (ISBN 978-1400046393) in 2002.
 He followed up with The Goomba's Book of Love, co-authored with Charles Fleming in 2003 (ISBN 978-1-4000-5089-5).
 The series continued with The Goomba Diet: Large and Loving It (ISBN 978-1400054633) in 2006, and in 2013 Big Daddy's Rules: Raising Daughters Is Tougher Than I Look (ISBN 978-1476706344), co-authored by Philip Lerman.

 Schirripa and Fleming also collaborated on two books about Nicky Deuce, a suburban teenager who is sent to visit his grandparents in Brooklyn.
 Nicky Deuce: Welcome to the Family was followed by Nicky Deuce: Home for the Holidays, which was the basis for the 2013 Nickelodeon film Nicky Deuce starring Noah Munck.
 Nicky Deuce also featured supporting roles filled by James Gandolfini, Michael Imperioli, Tony Sirico, and Vincent Curatola of The Sopranos fame.

+In April of 2026, Schirripa and Lerman co-authored and released a children's picture book WillieBoy Eats the World (ISBN 978-1636142449) with illustration by Kirk Parrish.